Girls basketball state tournament roundup: Century and Blackfoot to meet in 4A State Championship Game Saturday

 “(Josee), she sprained her ankle yesterday, so she's a bit limited, we kept her inside, didn't have her on the perimeter too much,” Jeff Steadman said.
 “We found a way to win and it'll be good to face Marsh Valley again tomorrow.”

-On the season, Snake River has played Marsh Valley three times but has beat the Eagles just once.
+On the season, Snake River has played Marsh Valley five times, beating the Eagles twice.

 SNAKE RIVER 35, MCCALL-DONNELLY 26